 First-party cookies and third-party cookies

 First-party cookies are those placed on your computer by the sites you visit.
-This type of cookie is set by Wiley and used for security services such as login and shopping carts, and additional functional services such as personal settings.
+This type of cookie is set by BJUI and used for security services such as login, and additional functional services such as personal settings.

 Analytics cookies are set by companies who give us specialised tracking data so that we can improve the way our websites work, and count the number of visitors or gauge the popularity of a particular feature.
 These cookies do not collect personal information; they allocate a number to identify each individual user and the user’s navigation route through the site is recorded against that number.
 These analytics cookies expire at the end of any session.